sebasviv/sebasviv/README.md

 - 🌱 I’m currently learning **Node.js and Next.js**

-- 🤝 I’m looking for help to **find a new job where I can apply my new knowledge**
+- 🤝 I’m looking for help to **find a new job where I can apply my new knowledge**.

 - 💬 Ask me about: **React, Javascript, Vue, Sass, Css, Html, .NetCore and APIs.**